rmettig/rmettig.github.io/README.md

 I currently work with [Dr. Golden G. Richard III](https://www.cct.lsu.edu/~golden/) at ACL, where currently a lot of the research is focused on memory forensics.

-My research interests lie within operating system internals, reverse engineering, and binary analysis.
+My research interests lie in reverse engineering, binary analysis.
 Thus far, most of it has focused on malware analysis and on doing memory forensics with the [Volatility Framework](https://github.com/volatilityfoundation).
-Right now, my main focus is contributing to Volatility's support of memory analysis on Apple Silicon.

 For my master's thesis, I explored new forensic artifacts that are exclusive to Apple's M1 processors, some of which can only be recovered through memory analysis.